EngravedMemories/MTL-Minmax/README.md

   The pruning rate 40x is equivalent to `--prune-ratios 0.975`.
 The pruning rate 60x is equivalent to `--prune-ratios 0.983`.
   Min-max hyperparameter settings: beta = 50, gamma = 5 (pre-settled).

+- The dynamic sparse training project is located in the root folder.
+Please use `python trainer_nyuv2.py` or `python trainer_cifar.py` to run the corresponding project.
+  Please first use `--stage pretrain` to save the dense model.
+After using `--stage rew` to implement reweighting, finally use `--stage retrain` to retrain the compressed model.
+  Directly use `--stage retrain` to implement Dynamic Sparse Training (without loading pretrained model).
+  The pruning rate 60x is equivalent to `--prune-ratios 0.983`.
+In this case, the `layer_prune_ratios` and `layer_grow_ratios` should be set to 0.0051.
+  The pruning rate 100x is equivalent to `--prune-ratios 0.99`.
+In this case, the `layer_prune_ratios` and `layer_grow_ratios` should be set to 0.003.
+  Min-max hyperparameter settings: beta = 10, gamma = 5 (pre-settled).

 ## Acknowledgements
 We would sincerely thank Shikun Liu and his group for the Multi-task Attention Network (MTAN) design.
 The following links show their [MTAN Project Page](https://github.com/lorenmt/mtan) and [Auto-lambda Project Page](https://github.com/lorenmt/auto-lambda).

 ## Citations
-If you find this code/work to be useful in your own research, please considering citing the following (Conference version):
+If you find this code/work to be useful in your own research, please considering citing the following.
+- Conference version:
 ```bash
 @inproceedings{guo2024min,
   title={A Min-Max Optimization Framework for Multi-task Deep Neural Network Compression},